Skip to main content

 To get to the Old Quarter or City centre or Gia Lam bus station you’ll need to take the No. 34 local bus which loops around the entire city.

-You should ask at the bus terminal where exactly where the bus stop is.
-The only reason we mention to do this is that if you board the No. 34 in the opposite direction of the city, a quick 20 journey could turn into an hour-long sightseeing tour.
+You should ask at the bus terminal exactly where the bus stop is.
+The only reason we mention this is that if you board No. 34 in the opposite direction of the city, a quick 20 journey could turn into an hour-long sightseeing tour.
 Trust. us.

 Hanoi to Hai Phong: